Alexander Khinshtein

-Alexander Yevseyevich Khinshtein (Алекса́ндр Евсе́евич Хинште́йн; born 26 October 1974, Moscow, Russian SFSR, USSR) is a Russian politician and former journalist who has served as governor of Kursk Oblast since September 2025.
+Alexander Yevseyevich Khinshtein (Александр Евсеевич Хинштейн; born 26 October 1974) is a Russian politician and former journalist who has served as governor of Kursk Oblast since 21 September 2025.

 Biography

 Alexander Khinshtein was born on October 26, 1974 in Moscow.

 He graduated from high school in 1991.
 In 1996-2001, Khinshtein studied at the Faculty of Journalism at Moscow State University.

 In 2007 he graduated from the Moscow University of the Ministry of Internal Affairs, majoring in law.
 In 2013 he completed the Presidential Reserve Management Training program at the RANEPA.

 Career

 In 2003 he was elected to the State Duma and joined United Russia.

 He is a deputy from the Samara constituency of the State Duma of the Russian Federal Assembly.
 He was a member of the 4th, 5th, 6th and 7th State Dumas.
 Until 2024, he was a member of the 8th State Duma.
 Deputy Secretary of the General Council of United Russia since 23 November 2019, Chairman of the Committee of the State Duma of the Federal Assembly of the Russian Federation on Information Policy, Information Technologies and Communications since 22 January 2020.